AshAvalanche/ansible-avalanche-getting-started/README.md

 ### Prerequisites

-For this example, we will use our locat test network and the [nuttymoon.avalanche.create_local_subnet](https://github.com/Nuttymoon/ansible-avalanche-collection/tree/main/playbooks/transfer_avax.yml) notebook that uses the pre-funded account to create the subnet.
+For this example, we will use our local test network and the [nuttymoon.avalanche.create_local_subnet](https://github.com/Nuttymoon/ansible-avalanche-collection/tree/main/playbooks/create_local_subnet.yml) notebook that uses the pre-funded account to create the subnet.
 Therefore, before creating the subnet, we need to:

 1. (If not already done) Create the local test network, see [Local test network](#local-test-network)
 2. Create 2 addresses that will serve as control keys for the subnet (see [Create a subnet](https://docs.avax.network/build/tutorials/platform/subnets/create-a-subnet) for more information):